ducksandgoats/bittorrent-relay/README.md

 to-do
 1. finish and improve ways nodes can share system usage data
 2. complete the feature to enable users to add other services like gundb

+we use the following [bittorrent-dht](https://github.com/webtorrent/bittorrent-dht) - gives us the ability to connect to other nodes in a distributed (non-centralized) way
+[bittorrent-tracker](https://github.com/webtorrent/bittorrent-tracker) - this repo is based on bittorent-tracker (we made changes to it)

+TLDR: Instead of using 1 centralized tracker, we connect multiple trackers into a swarm, that way we can use other trackers in case 1 tracker is out of service.